Fatiima-Ezzahra/Operationalizing-Machine-Learning-in-Azure/README.md

 ![Application Insight](images/Deployedmodel5.png)

 ### Swagger Documentation
-To consume out best AutoML model using Swagger, we first need to download the **swagger.json** file provided to us in the Endpoints section of Azure Machine Learning Studio.
+To consume our best AutoML model using Swagger, we first need to download the **swagger.json** file provided to us in the Endpoints section of Azure Machine Learning Studio.

 Then we run the **swagger.sh** and **serve.py** files to be able to interact with the swagger instance running with the documentation for the HTTP API of the model.